 Investigator Responsibility Briefing

-UTHealth employees serving as Principal Investigators (PI's) on sponsored projects are required to complete Investigator Responsibility training before accounts for research grants/contracts can be created. [learn more]
+UTHealth employees serving as Principal Investigators (PI's) on sponsored projects are required to complete responsible conduct of research training before accounts for research grants/contracts can be created. [learn more]

 Research Conflicts of Interest